evolvingstuff/vdw2/content/posts/14-conservative-vitamin-d-recommendations-in-ukraine.md

 * Persons with prolonged use of drugs with a negative impact on vitamin D metabolism

-&nbsp;&nbsp;&nbsp;&nbsp;(gluco­corticoids, anticonvulsants, hypocholesterolemic, antifungal medications, AIDS drugs, etc.).
+> (gluco­corticoids, anticonvulsants, hypocholesterolemic, antifungal medications, AIDS drugs, etc.).

 ##### 4 Consider relationships to other serum ingredients